sufyanadam/pivotoolz/README.md

 ```bash
 pv-git-branch "#111222333"
 ```
-This would create and checkout a new branch: `af/features/building-someting-great-111222333`
+This would create and checkout a new branch: `af/features/building-someting-great-111222333`.

+If the branch had already been created, the command will automatically check out existing branch.

 ![usage](assets/pv-git-branch-demo.gif)